 The table’s central decoration sets the mood.
 Pick something show-stopping and seasonal, and go on from there.
-First, choose a color scheme: reds and silver, Zen-green neutrals or a rich maroon.
+First, choose a color scheme: reds and silver, Zen-green neutrals, or a rich maroon.
 One unexpected color—white—feels bold and modern.
 If you’re dining area is rustic, match it with a rustic arrangement.
 What about a rectangular galvanized tray filled with floating candles or a homemade wooden box planter?
-For a sophisticated look, create four or five matching arrangements of varied size and place them on the table.
+For a sophisticated look, create four or five matching arrangements of varied sizes and place them on the table.
 Let your imagination run wild.

 Add candles and lots of them.

-Shimmery, inviting and festive—you want candles to set the tone—lots of candles.
+Shimmery, inviting, and festive—you want candles to set the tone—lots of candles.
 Select candles that enhance your design theme (tapers, votives, bark-wrapped, scented, white, colored…), then the holders: gold-tinged votives, for instance, or mason jars, silver candlesticks or large, clear hurricane lanterns.

 Draw inspiration from outdoor materials.